This post contains affiliate links. Please read our disclosure.

 8) Drink Tea

-Tea has long been valued for its many benefits, including its calming effect that helps create a mindset ideal for learning.
-Beyond its soothing qualities, green tea also supports better sleep and helps keep you hydrated.
-When your body lacks water, your brain struggles to retain information, since hydration is essential for transporting vital vitamins and minerals.
-So make tea a regular part of your routine—it nourishes both body and mind.
+Tea has long been valued for its calming effect, creating a mindset ideal for learning.
+Green tea supports better sleep and hydration.
+When your body lacks water, your brain struggles to retain information, since hydration is essential for transporting vital nutrients.
+Make tea a regular part of your routine—it nourishes both body and mind.

 9) Explore Personal Fantasies